-Commitment 11: Assess Efficacy of Safeguarding Policies

-Conduct an investigation into how Mercy Corps' safeguarding policies are working in practice to ensure that policies are implemented effectively and sufficiently resourced.

-As reflected in the completion of Commitments 4 and 5, we have made significant changes in safeguarding implementation and resourcing since the Commitments to Action were made in early 2020.
-Resource discussions take place on an ongoing basis to monitor resourcing needs.
-We have added significantly to our in-country safeguarding resources and have made important structural changes to our legal, ethics and investigative functions.
-Key aspects include: strengthened governance; the creation of a dedicated Intake and Investigations team within a stand-alone Ethics and Compliance Department; the implementation of trained in-country Safeguarding Focal Points, Champions and Co-Investigators, and increased capacity of the global Safeguarding Prevention team.
+Commitment 10 is closed.
+For more detail please review the January 2022 Commitments to Action Updates to Policies Commitment 11: Assess Efficacy of Safeguarding Policies Conduct an investigation into how Mercy Corps' safeguarding policies are working in practice to ensure that policies are implemented effectively and sufficiently resourced.
+Progress Update on Commitment 11 As reflected in the progress updates to Commitments 4 and 5, we have made significant changes in safeguarding implementation and resourcing since the Commitments to Action were made in early 2020.
+Discussions take place on an ongoing basis to monitor resourcing needs.
+We have added significantly to our incountry safeguarding resources and made important structural changes to our legal, ethics and investigative functions.
+This includes: strengthened governance; the creation of a dedicated Intake and Investigations team within a stand-alone Ethics and Compliance Department; the implementation of trained in-country Safeguarding Focal Points, Champions and Co-Investigators; and increased capacity of the global Safeguarding Prevention team.
 In May 2021, the Global Safeguarding Prevention team was consolidated within the Ethics and Compliance Department.

-As articulated below in the update to Commitment 12, a third party audited a sample of our investigations and determined that our approach meets industry standards.
-Our policies and investigative processes have been reviewed by a range of donor assessments, and the findings from these assessments have been implemented.
-In addition, our safeguarding policies have undergone an extensive external review and benchmarking against donor expectations, sector standards and peer organization policies.
-Recommendations from that process are currently being incorporated and policy revisions are underway.
+As discussed in the update to Commitment 12, a third party audited a sample of our investigations and determined that our approach meets industry standards.
+Our policies and investigative processes have been reviewed by a range of donor assessments, and the findings and recommendations from these assessments have been implemented.
+In addition, between March and June 2022, internationally recognized safeguarding experts, Global Child Protection Services (GCPS) conducted a comprehensive external review of our safeguarding policies.
+The policies were reviewed against donor expectations, sector standards and best practices, and benchmarked against peer organizations.
+GCPS found that our policies generally meet or exceed sector standards, and recommended we clarify and strengthen some of the content in our policies.
+In 2023, recommendations from the GCPS review will be incorporated into revisions to our safeguarding policies.
+These recommendations also will be incorporated into our Safeguarding Core Standards Policy, which is planned for organization-wide roll out in 2023.
+Commitment 11 is now closed.